bparanj/crystal/electronics/emp.md

 An Electromagnetic Pulse (EMP) in electronics refers to a burst of electromagnetic energy that can disrupt or damage electronic equipment.

-Here are the key points about EMPs:
+1. Nature:

-1. Nature: It's a short, intense burst of electromagnetic energy.
+It's a short, intense burst of electromagnetic energy.

 2. Sources: